Carrany/job-hunting-app/README.md

     Client runs on **http://localhost:7000**
     Server runs on **http://localhost:3000**

-5. Additional Info
+5. Additional Info:

-   The technologies used were geared towards solving a application view problem per applicant.
-Many improvements could be done to the project with more time, e.g. authentication and an application process could easily be implemented
+   The technologies used were geared towards displaying job applications per candidate.
+Many improvements could be done to the project with more time, e.g. authentication and an application process by a candidate could easily be implemented

 ## Built With